-I’ve always been a lover of all things nature and incorporating them in a DIY Fall wreath is definitely my style.
-I’d live in a treehouse if I could get away with it.
-I and trees go along way back and I’ll share a little more with you later in this post.
-Whenever I can I like to incorporate natural things into my home decor.
-The okra Fall wreath was totally not my idea, but a sweet friend shared her idea with me.
+I’ve always been a lover of nature and incorporating it into a DIY Fall wreath was exactly what I wanted to do with what I found.
+The trees and I go a long way back and I’ll share a little more with you later in this post about using what God gave us.
+This DIY okra Fall wreath was totally not my idea, but a sweet friend shared her idea with me.
 She had made a similar wreath from dried okra and she knew once I saw it, I’d had to have one.
 So what did she do?
 She shows up on my front porch with a bag full of dried okra!
 I got best friends.

-How To Make A Fall Wreath Out Of Okra
+How To Make A Fall Wreath Out Of Dried Okra – Making The Base

-I started with making the base for the DIY Fall wreath.
-AND for the record, you don’t have to use your good Fiestaware plates for this project, but it was all I could find at the time.
-I’ve been known to use kitchen utensils and anything else I can find.
-It’s all washable, right?
+I started by making the base for the DIY Fall wreath with cardboard.
+And for the record, you don’t have to use your good Fiestaware plates (12 inches) for this project, but it was the only round thing I could find at the time.
+I’ve been known to use kitchen utensils or anything else I can find for my DIY projects.
+The plate is washable, right?

-After cutting out the cardboard base, begin to assemble the okra one by one in a circular pattern.
-Use a small glue gun to glue the okra to the cardboard.
-I used my Ad Tech Mini Hot Glue Gun with the Ad Tech Mini Size Glue Sticks.
-For the first row, I left a gap between the okra.
+For the first row, leave a gap between the okra.
 On the second, overlap the okra and fill in the gaps.
 I continued this pattern all the way around for about three rows.
 It’s not an exact science and you can just eyeball it.
 It’s super easy.